sopel-irc/sopel.chat/_usage/installing.md

 ---
-title: "Sopel tutorial, Part 1: Installation and first run"
+title: Installing and running Sopel
 migrated: true
 source: wiki
+order: -9100
 ---

 **NOTE: This tutorial is being updated for 6.0.
 Most of it will work with 5.4.1